Postage stamps and postal history of Austria

 This article deals with the stamps and postal history of the Austrian Empire, Cisleithania within Austria-Hungary, and the Republic of Austria.

 The historical context

 The Austrian Empire stamps were first issued on June 1, 1850: a coat of arms under the text KK Post-Stempel.
-The word Austria does not appear, which is logical, as the issue served in whole central Europe, more precisely in all or in part of the current following countries:
+KK is German abbreviation for Kaiserlich-Königlich (Imperial-Royal) as the Habsburgs were indeed Emperor and Kings.
+The word Austria does not appear.

+Territory of the Austrian Empire included current following countries: